Anne Caroline Greatheed1

 #13215, b.
 17 October 1759, d.
 16 January 1826

-Bertie Greatheed was born on 17 October 1759 in Guy's Cliffe, Warwickshire, England.1 He was the son of Samuel Greatheed and Mary Bertie.1 Bertie Greatheed was raised at Guy's Cliff, and there met the actress Sarah Siddons when she was employed by his mother in 1771-73.
+Bertie Greatheed was born on 17 October 1759 in Guy's Cliffe, Warwick, Warwickshire, England.1 He was the son of Samuel Greatheed and Lady Mary Bertie.1 Bertie Greatheed was raised at Guy's Cliff, and there met the actress Sarah Kemble who later became Siddons (1755-1831) when she was employed by his mother in 1771-73 first as a maid and later as her companion.
+Sarah had been sent there follwing her refusal to marry Mr Evans, a Brecon squire who was infatuated by her.
+Sarah married William Siddons at Holy Trinity Church, Coventry on 26 November 1773.
+Sady it was not a happy marriage

 While living in Florence, Greatheed joined the society "Gli Oziosi" (The Idlers) and contributed to their privately published Arno Miscellany (1784).
 In 1785 he was one of the major contributors to the Della Cruscan Florence Miscellany, with Robert Merry, William Parsons, and Mrs. Piozzi.